danmayer/danmayer.github.com/_posts/2013-05-27-fast-start-rails-with-composer.md

 ## Rails from nothing to production

 Following the steps above it how I start most of my rails apps these days.
-Getting me up and running very quickly so that I can focus on the goals at hand and not worry about some of the initial details of having a basic infastructure to build on.
+Getting me up and running very quickly so that I can focus on the goals at hand and not worry about some of the initial details of having a basic infrastructure to build on.
 I have used this on a couple projects now and I am pretty happy with the process.
-I will likely continue to use this to quickly test out ideas, althougth for many simple progress I prefer the even lighter weight sinatra setup, but that is for another post.
+I will likely continue to use this to quickly test out ideas, although for many simple progress I prefer the even lighter weight Sinatra setup, but that is for another post.

 I think this is a great way to get going.
 Not everyone agrees with me for the opposing view checkout, [Why we don't use a Rails template](http://thunderboltlabs.com/posts/why-we-dont-use-a-rails-template.html) by [thunderboltlabs](http://thunderboltlabs.com/).